openMetadataInitiative/openMINDS_core/README.md

 The openMINDS_core repository is part of the open Metadata Initiative for Neuroscience Data Structures (openMINDS).
 It contains the schema-templates used for registering neuroscience research products into the EBRAINS Knowledge Graph.

+The major versions are developed and maintained in different version-branches.
+The default branch is always the latest version-branch.
-**The different versions can be accessed by checking out their version-branch**
+**Each version can be accessed by checking out the corresponding version-branch**

 For more information on openMINDS in general and the processing pipelines for the schema-templates please go to the main repository: https://github.com/HumanBrainProject/openMINDS